juliaolivieri/COMP_162/lecture15/classwork.md

 ## Launching JupyterLab

 1. Open Anaconda-Navigator.
 1. Click "Launch" in the JupyterLab box.
+It will launch JupyterLab in your default browser.
-1. Choose Python 3 (ipykernel) notebook.
+1. Under "Notebook," double click on Choose Python 3 (ipykernel) to launch a new notebook.
 1. Rename the notebook by right-clicking on the notebook name and choosing "Rename Notebook...".
+1. Click on the "file" icon on the left side of the screen to see whether this file is located.
+You can drag it around to change its location if you would like.

 ## Using a Jupyter Notebook

 Each section of a notebook is called a "cell" or a "block."
-1. Create a new code block: To add a new code block, press "+" under the title of your notebook.
-Make sure "Code" is chosen in the drop-down menu of the same toolbar.
 1. Create a new Markdown block: To add a new code block, press "+" under the title of your notebook.
 Choose "Markdown" in the drop-down menu of the same toolbar.
 1. Write something in your Markdown block and format it.
 To format a text block, press shift-enter, or press the "run" button (the triangle) in the notebook's toolbar.
 You can use the same Markdown formatting rules we used for R Markdown (e.g. # for headers).
+1. Create a new code block: To add a new code block, press "+" under the title of your notebook.
+Make sure "Code" is chosen in the drop-down menu of the same toolbar.
 1. Running a code block is the same process as formatting a text block.
 Write `print("hello world!")` in your code block, and run it by pressing the "run" button (the triangle) in the notebook's toolbar, or pressing shift-enter.
 You should see the output "hello world!" below the cell.
 1. Add a new code block, write the code `x = 0` in it, and `print(x)`.
 Run this code block.
 1. Variables are shared across a whole notebook.
 Whenever the notebook is restarted, all variable values are lost.
 Create a code block that adds one to x and prints x: